-1.20 This section does not differ materially from the consultation document.

-- 1.21 The LSB expects to gather information about Approved Regulators and the Tribunal from a number of different sources, including as part of its day to day work.
+- 1.20 This section does not differ materially from the consultation document. - 1.21 The LSB expects to gather information about Approved Regulators and the Tribunal from a number of different sources, including as part of its day to day work.
 The LSB will normally consider if data gathered for one purpose (such as practising fee approval or rule change applications) may also be relevant to another purpose (such as assessing compliance with Section 28 or the Regulatory Objectives).
-A non exhaustive list of examples of the sources include: - admission of non-compliance by act or omission (e.g. by failing to publish adequate data) by the Approved Regulator by proactive notification to the LSB; - information from other Approved Regulators or stakeholders; - outcomes from the review process that the LSB intends to develop to assess the performance of the Approved Regulators4; - issues that arise in discussions with Approved Regulators; - information from the regulated community or other stakeholders; - identification of issues through research and analysis; - information from the Office of Legal Complaints (the "OLC"); and - concerns raised by the Consumer Panel-; - performance of the Tribunal against its Key Performance Indicators. - 1.22 The LSB will assess the information available and come to a decision about whether to proceed with informal or formal action.
-If it needs more information it may use its formal information gathering powers5 to obtain it.
+A non exhaustive list of examples of the sources include:

+- admission of non-compliance by act or omission (e.g. by failing to publish adequate data) by the Approved Regulator by proactive notification to the LSB; - information from other Approved Regulators or stakeholders; - outcomes from the review process that the LSB intends to develop to assess the performance of the Approved Regulators3; - issues that arise in discussions with Approved Regulators; - information from the regulated community or other stakeholders; - identification of issues through research and analysis; - information from the Office of Legal Complaints (the "OLC"); and - concerns raised by the Consumer Panel-; - performance of the Tribunal against its Key Performance Indicators. - 1.22 The LSB will assess the information available and come to a decision about whether to proceed with informal or formal action.
+If it needs more information it may use its formal information gathering powers4 to obtain it.
 Alternatively, if it is appropriate to do so, it will continue to gather information on an informal basis. - 1.23 The LSB will always take into account relevant information and evidence that it receives during its consideration of whether or not to pursue an issue, and if it does the type of action that is appropriate.
 However, in the event that there is insufficient or contradictory information, we will use our judgement as to the best course of action. - 1.24 Once the LSB considers it has all the information it needs (or it is practical to obtain), the LSB will decide whether (and if so what) action is appropriate.
-In doing so, it will take into account some or all of the following: - the actual or potential adverse impact on one or more of the Regulatory Objectives (which include the Professional Principles)6, and the impact of that impact. - this Statement of Policy; - its position as an oversight regulator and its duties under the Act;
+In doing so, it will take into account some or all of the following: - the actual or potential adverse impact on one or more of the Regulatory Objectives (which include the Professional Principles)5, and the impact of that impact: - this Statement of Policy; - its position as an oversight regulator and its duties under the Act; - best regulatory practice including the requirement that its activities must be proportionate, consistent, transparent, accountable and targeted only at cases in which action is needed:

-6 Section 1(3) of the Act states that the Professional Principles are:
+5 Section 1(3) of the Act states that the Professional Principles are:

-See the LSB's Business Plan 2009-10 at Section 5D
+3 See the LSB's Business Plan 2009-10 at Section 5D

-5 See Section 55 of the Act
+4 See Section 55 of the Act